MiPayan/ACNHGuide-Remaked-UIKit/README.md

 <br />
 <br />

 The user can select a creature to get details.
-It will be able to find data about the creature like its resale price, accommodation, scarcity, etc...
+It will be able to find data about the creature like its resale price, location, rarity, etc...
 Not all creatures have the same data.
 Let’s take sea creatures and fish as an example of comparison :
 <br />
 <br />